atrac17/Toaplan2/README.md

 - ~~Add [Truxton II - Tatsujin Oh](https://www.romhacking.net/hacks/5707/) [New Version] as an alternate~~ [**Request**]<br><br>
 - Trace TP-024 to find is_vb for spriteram; not written at the start of vblank TP-024 [**Issue**]
 - Verify sprite lag priority for TP-024; currently 2 frames [**Issue**]
+- Screen tearing with vertical scrolling on 240p with 31kHz toggle; if enabled screen tearing is fixed TP-033 [**Issue**]
 - ~~Sprite warping of player due to instable timings TP-024~~ [**Issue**]
 - ~~Audio drift; occurs on TP-024 and TP-033 (Reference clk implementation / CPU writes)~~ [**Issue**]
 - ~~Analog screen flip shifts one row of pixels TP-024~~ [**Issue**]